A proof of P!=NP: Showing that the argument works in

 \begin{theorem} It is provable in $\mathsf{PA}$ that $P \neq NP$. \end{theorem}

+\begin{proof} Since we have now derived a contradiction in $\textsf{PA}$ from the assumption that $P=NP$, this completes the proof in $\textsf{PA}$ that $P \neq NP$. \end{proof}

-\section{Showing that the argument works in $\textsf{EFA}$}
+\section{Showing that the argument works in $\textsf{SEFA}$}

 We have completed the proof in $\textsf{PA}$ that $P \neq NP$.
 We shall describe how to adapt this proof to show that $\Gamma_5$ proves $P \neq NP$, and that the total general recursive function witnessing the truth of the $\Pi^0_2$-statement $P \neq NP$ is elementary recursive.
-We will conclude by showing how the argument can in fact be adjusted to show that $\Gamma_3$, that is $\textsf{EFA}$, proves $P \neq NP$.
+We will conclude by showing how the argument can in fact be adjusted to show that $\Gamma_4$, that is $\textsf{SEFA}$, proves $P \neq NP$.

 We begin by observing that when we used the theories $\Gamma_r$ in our construction of $f_n$ we could have replaced them by $I\Delta_0+\Omega_r$.

-These theories are all provably 1-consistent in $\Gamma_4$ (and the universally quantified statement asserting that all of them are 1-consistent is provable in $\Gamma_4$).
-From considerations of the speed at which proofs can be found of the form searched for in the algorithm for the function $g$, as can be observed from examining the proof of Proposition \ref{existenceofg}, we can in fact see that the version of the function $g$ defined this way would be elementary recursive.
+These theories in versions that use cut-free axiomatizations of first-order logic are all provably 1-consistent in $\Gamma_3$ (and the universally quantified statement asserting that all of them are 1-consistent is provable in $\Gamma_3$).
+From this consideration, combined with considerations of the speed at which proofs can be found of the form searched for in the algorithm for the function $g$, as can be observed from examining the proof of Proposition \ref{Step2_1}, we can in fact see that the version of the function $g$ defined this way would be elementary recursive.